scads-biochem/LigEGFR/LigEGFR_docker.md

 ## How to run:

-Basically, the organization of `LigEGFR_docker` folder contains files and directory as below.
+Basically, the organization of `LigEGFR_docker` folder contains files and directories as below.

 A valid organization of a directory: